AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Afford2Act

 \section{\textsc{Afford2Act}}

-\textbf{Overview.} Given single-view demonstrations $\mathcal{D}=\{(I^{(d)}_{1:T_d},\,\mathbf{u}^{(d)}_{1:T_d},\,A^{(d)})\}_{d=1}^{D}$, where $I^{(d)}_t\in\mathbb{R}^{H\times W\times 3}$ are images, $\mathbf{u}^{(d)}_t\in\mathbb{R}^{m}$ are actions (e.g., 6-DoF deltas and a gripper scalar), and $A^{(d)}$ is a text prompt, \textsc{Afford2Act}: (i) localizes the actionable region via a prompt-conditioned affordance mask (Section~\ref{sec:representation}), (ii) selects a small set of semantic keypoints on the reference frame (Section~\ref{sec:representation}), (iii) matches them \emph{within the mask} on new instances to establish flexible correspondence ($\leq 15$) for various geometry and lightening (Section~\ref{sec:representation}), (iv) jointly tracks selected keypoints and encodes them into a transformer with a gating layer that \emph{learns phase-adaptive weights} to encode a compact scene embedding for policy learning (Section~\ref{sec:policy}).
+\textbf{Overview.} Given single-view demonstrations $\mathcal{D}=\{(I^{(d)}_{1:T_d},\,\mathbf{u}^{(d)}_{1:T_d},\,A^{(d)})\}_{d=1}^{D}$, where $I^{(d)}_t\in\mathbb{R}^{H\times W\times 3}$ are images, $\mathbf{u}^{(d)}_t\in\mathbb{R}^{m}$ are actions (e.g., 6-DoF deltas and a gripper scalar), $T_d$ is the timestep at the end of the demonstration, and $A^{(d)}$ is an affordance text prompt, \textsc{Afford2Act}: (i) localizes the actionable region via a prompt-conditioned affordance mask (Section~\ref{sec:representation}), (ii) selects a small set of semantic keypoints on the reference frame (Section~\ref{sec:representation}), (iii) matches them \emph{within the mask} on new instances to establish flexible correspondence with up to 15 keypoints across variations in geometry and lighting (Section~\ref{sec:representation}), and (iv) jointly tracks selected keypoints and encodes them into a transformer with a gating layer that \emph{learns phase-adaptive weights} to produce a compact scene embedding for policy learning (Section~\ref{sec:policy}).
 The overall framework is shown in Fig.~\ref{fig:method_pipeline}.

-\textbf{Formal Setup.} Each demonstration $d$ is summarized by trajectories of $K$ 2D keypoints $\mathbf{P}^{(d)}=\{(x^{(d)}_{t,i},\,y^{(d)}_{t,i})\}_{t=1:T_d,\; i=1:K}$, where indices $i$ refer to functional parts within the affordance region (e.g., ``handle tip,'' ``blade edge'').
-This sparse, semantic representation lets the policy reason over roles rather than raw pixels.
+\textbf{Setup.} Each demonstration $d$ is summarized by trajectories of $K$ 2D keypoints, represented as $\mathbf{P}^{(d)}=\{(x^{(d)}_{t,i},\,y^{(d)}_{t,i})\}_{t=1:T_d,\; i=1:K}$, where indices $i$ refer to functional parts within the affordance region (e.g., ``handle tip,'' ``blade edge'').
+This sparse semantic representation lets the policy reason over roles rather than raw pixels.